-- Surface stabilization measures such as dust control, regrading, mulching, riprap, temporary and permanent revegetation/reclamation and placing growth media; - Run-on and runoff control and conveyance measures such as hardened channels, runoff diversions; and - Sediment traps and barriers such as check dams, grade stabilization structures, sediment detention, sediment/silt fence and straw bale barriers and sediment traps. - Apply water to control dust on haul roads and other disturbance areas; - Interim seeding of stockpiles and surface disturbance areas; - Use of certified weed-free seed and mulch; - Cleaning heavy equipment before entering the mine area; and - Noxious weed monitoring and treatment.
+- Surface stabilization measures such as dust control, regrading, mulching, riprap, temporary and permanent revegetation/reclamation and placing growth media; - Run-on and runoff control and conveyance measures such as hardened channels, runoff diversions; and - Sediment traps and barriers such as check dams, grade stabilization structures, sediment detention, sediment/silt fence and straw bale barriers. - Apply water to control dust on haul roads and other disturbance areas; - Interim seeding of stockpiles and surface disturbance areas; - Use of certified weed-free mulch and native plant seed sourced from the same region and vegetative community types, when possible, if available; - · Cleaning heavy equipment before entering the mine area; and - Noxious weed monitoring and treatment.